 2. FIND OUT WHERE YOU STAND

-Companies are in various states of CCPA compliance, ranging from none at all to complete adherence.
-Before embarking more deeply on your CCPA journey, find out where you stand right now.
+Companies are in various states of GDPR compliance, ranging from none at all to complete adherence.
+Before embarking more deeply on your GDPR journey, find out where you stand right now.
 What are your policies and practices regarding data governance?
 Are they presented to the outside world in an open and transparent way?

 3. WHAT DATA DO YOU HAVE?

 7. BUILD CCPA STAFF INCLUDE DATA PROTECTION LEADS

 8. DATA BREACH REPORTING

 It is clear that shops facing GDPR compliance need a plan that includes best practices

 and policies.
 This is just the start.
 Regularly review the plan to insure it is current with your organization’s changes or modifications made to the regulations.